marcelcastrobr/AWS_solution_architect/README_cover.md

 Feel free to fork this repository and contribute to it.

-Please not that this repo is under construction and will be update as part of my learning path with Amazon Web Service journey.
+Please note that this repo is under construction and will be update as part of my learning path with Amazon Web Service journey.